 NOTE: The BSAT is no longer admitting students.
 The final cohort of students started the program in January 2019.
 Students entering the university in Fall 2018 or later will not be eligible to apply to the undergraduate program.
 The MSAT will begin accepting students in spring 2020 and the first cohort will begin in summer 2020.

-The BS Athletic Training degree prepares students to take the Board of Certification exam to become a certified athletic trainer.
+The Athletic Training degree prepares students to take the Board of Certification exam to become a certified athletic trainer.
 Athletic trainers are healthcare professionals who collaborate with physicians.
 The services provided by ATs consist of prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.

 At UNCP learning gets personal and that is especially true when you major in Athletic Training.
 Our students gain real life, hands-on experience evaluating and treating college and high school student-athletes as well as general population patients in their physical therapy and general medical rotations.
 In addition to having one of the premier athletic training facilities in North Carolina, UNCP boasts the most affordable CAATE accredited AT Program in North Carolina.

 It is the mission of the Athletic Training Program (ATP) at The University of North Carolina at Pembroke to develop competent entry-level athletic trainers capable of addressing the health-care needs of the physically active in a global society.
 Our distinctly diverse student body and multi-ethnic region prepare our graduates to provide quality healthcare to diverse populations in many different healthcare settings.